koan-tunes/docucom-testday-ws-database-integration/TrialDayReadMe.txt

 Tasks:
-1. Connect to use proeprties
+1. Connect to use properties
-1. Read person data from webservice and database
+2. Read person data from webservice and database
-2. Merge data via id
+3. Merge data via id
-3. Export as csv file
+4. Export as csv file

 Environment
 - Start database/webservice docker: